bagusfarisa/pacmann-project-python-super-cashier/README.md

-# Pacmann Python Project: Super Cashier Module
+# Pacmann Python Project: Super Cashier App

 ## A. Project Bacground
-Andy, the client, needs to improve his supermarket's business process.<br />
+A supermarket owner needs to improve his supermarket's business process.<br />
-He wants to provide his customers a self-service app where the they can:
+To do that, he wants to provide his customers a self-service cashier app.

 <br />

 ## B. Objectives and Requirements
 ### 1. Objectives
-The supermarket customers need to be able to
+The supermarket customers can see the total amount of their transaction by inputting the item information to the order list.

 <br />

 ### 2. Requirements